MrStrabo/PVS5-6_Reverse_Proxy_Guide/README.md

          4. ???????

 8. We now have a connection to the PVS and verified we can hit the API.
-However, we still need a way to other devices (for example, Home Assistant) connect to get the PVS data.
+However, we still need a way for other devices (for example, Home Assistant) to connect to get the PVS data.
 To do this, we will need to install what is called a "reverse proxy".
 This will act as a bridge between your real network and the PVS.
 On the home assistant guides, you will see they use haproxy.
 For this guide, we will instead use Caddy, which I find to be easier to use than haproxy.
    1. Install Caddy using these instructions: https://caddyserver.com/docs/install#debian-ubuntu-raspbian
    2. Once Caddy is installed and working, add this to the /etc/caddy/Caddyfile